STM32 Digital Piano

 OctavePA1 changes the selected note lower or higher.

-AD2 Volume Readings
+AD2 Volume Validation

-AD2 Octave Readings
+AD2 Octave Validation

 Octave knob shifts the chord frequency